Economic conditions, coupled with the 2023 graduation season, are contributing to the trend of young adults boomeranging back to their parents’ homes.

-Before considering a move-in, take a frank look at your current financial status.
+Before considering a move-in, take an honest look at your financial status.
 Many parents reacting out of love and concern for their kids do not consider their own finances first, to their serious disadvantage.
-In fact, the Thrivent survey reveals that 35% of parents with adult children living at home have compromised their own savings for long-term goals, like retirement or housing, in order to help their children financially.
-26% of parents also note the inability to pay off debt or save for short-term goals, like vacations, due to supporting an adult child living at home.
+In fact, the Thrivent survey reveals that 51% of parents have compromised on saving for their short- and long-term goals, like retirement and health care, in order to help their children financially.
+23% of parents also note the inability to pay off debt due to supporting an adult child living at home.

 "And you know what?
 Your kids might actually benefit from a little bit of a financial burden as they're starting life, to reign in their spending," he says.

-Ask yourself these questions to determine if you can fulfill your child's request for financial help:
+Ask yourself these four questions to determine if you can fulfill your child's request for financial help:

-What's the potential risk of helping out my adult child?
+1. What's the potential risk of helping out your adult child?

-Look back at your child's relationship with money.
-You don't want to penalize them if they haven't always had the greatest money management habits, but you do want to minimize any potential financial fallout that could jeopardize your retirement plan as well as other savings, and your day-to-day standard of living.
+Think about your child's ongoing relationship with money.
+You don't want to penalize them if they haven't always had the greatest money management habits.
+But you do want to minimize any potential financial fallout that could jeopardize your retirement plan as well as other savings and your day-to-day expenses.

 You also don’t want your child to overestimate your ability to financially support them.
-The Thrivent survey found of the young adults who already live at home, 72% say they think their parents are financially equipped to support them.
-But this doesn’t line up with what parents are prepared to take on.
-Only 21% of parents said they could provide full financial support to their adult child if they had to move back in with them.
+The Thrivent survey finds that, of the young adults who already live at home, 53% think their parents are financially equipped to support them for an extended period of time.
+But that doesn’t line up with what parents are prepared to take on.
+Only 16% of parents say they could provide full financial support to their adult child if they had to move back in with them.

 This is a critical milestone on your timeline, with or without a boomerang boarder to consider.
 Once you know when you'll start living on a fixed income, it's easier to know what you can offer and for how long.
-Jackson also suggests staying on track with your long-term plans: "It doesn't make sense to let your child's financial circumstances become enough of a burden to postpone your retirement."
+As Jackson puts it: "It doesn't make sense to let your child's financial circumstances become enough of a burden to postpone your retirement."

-Should I ask my child for repayment once they're back on their feet?
+3. Should you ask your child for repayment once they're back on their feet?

-If you're concerned about your financial future but still want to help your child, see if they would consider repaying some or all of your assistance later on, when you may need the financial lift.
-Think of it as a return on your investment in your favorite startup business.
+If you're concerned about your financial future but still want to help your child, see if they will consider repaying some or all of your assistance later on.
+Think of it as a short-term loan, or a return on your investment for a start-up business.

-Should we work with a financial advisor on our financial plan?
+4. Should you work with a financial advisor on your financial plan?

-Engage with a skilled and objective financial advisor—one who's helped other parents make the same financial decisions.
-"Having a mediator is a great idea." says Jackson.
-"And I'm a big advocate of fee-based financial planning.2 Clients who come to us for debt management and join our fee-based program are generally more committed to reaching the goals they set, since they're paying to have personal accountability."
+It can be helpful to consult with a skilled and objective financial advisor—especially one who's helped other parents make the same financial decisions.
+"Having a mediator is a great idea," says Jackson.
+"And I'm a big advocate of financial planning.2 Clients who come to us for debt management and join our

-The Thrivent Survey found that having a financial strategy can make a difference in the extent adults are able to financially support their children if they move back in.
-Of those with a financial strategy in place, (75%) are more likely to be able to provide financial support to their child compared to 45% of adults who don’t have one.
+Having a financial strategy can make a difference in the extent adults are able to financially support their children if they move back in.
+Yet only 48% of parents have a financial strategy in place.

-70% of parents are not discussing money management or setting financial expectations with their adult children.
+75% of parents are not discussing money management with their adult children.

 Foster your boomerang child's financial independence

-Once you've surveyed your own finances, it's time to delve a bit into your child's financial profile, their budget if they have one, and their plan for becoming autonomous.
+Once you've surveyed your own finances, it's time to delve into your child's financial profile, their budget (if they have one) and their plan for becoming autonomous.
 Doing this ensures that you can look forward to reclaiming your empty nest and the lifestyle that goes with it.